 Bill’s work with churches and ministers is marked by a positive and unyielding belief that Christ-centered ministry is fulfilling and relevant.
 His deepest desire is to encourage churches and clergy to discover a vital and vibrant future.
 He believes that, as difficult as it is to be the church today, there has never been a day when the church was more needed.

-He is married to Kathy and they have three children and five grandchildren.
-Those who know Bill best will tell you that his greatest joy is found in his role as “Daddy B” with his grandson and four granddaughters.
+He is married to Kathy and they have three children and eight grandchildren.
+Those who know Bill best will tell you that his greatest joy is found in his role as “Daddy B” with his two grandson and six granddaughters.

 Read articles by Bill Wilson.